 Action: Advocate for equitable processes and equitable sharing of resources related to new State funding sources or State Bond issuances.
-Advocate for equity in allocating new funding for transportation and floodplain management infrastructure.
+Advocate for equity in allocating new funding for transportation, floodplain management, affordable housing, homelessness and public park infrastructure.

 Action: Oppose legislation or executive action that reduces funding to the City or creates an unfunded mandate.